By Tom Burden, Last updated: 6/18/2019

 - Manual or Electric: Downriggers are available in manual or electric models.
 For fishing greater depths we strongly recommend electric models because a 12V DC motor can retrieve the weighted cable at speeds of more than 200'/min on fast models, which is hard to match by cranking a manual spool.
 Sophisticated electric downriggers can retrieve the line automatically while the angler fights the fish, and stop when the weight breaks the surface.
 Some high-end models can interface with fishing sonars or fishfinders, or they can be programmed to jig the lure automatically to attract fish.
 For smaller boats we recommend manual models, which are more economically priced, lighter and more compact.

-- Horizontal or Vertical Reels: This is largely determined by which manufacturer's products you prefer; Scotty is generally known for horizontal spool design, which provides a "low profile, for easy winding and compact storage" while Cannon and Penn use vertical reels.
+- Horizontal or Vertical Reels: This is largely determined by which manufacturer's products you prefer; Scotty is generally known for horizontal spool design, which provides a "low profile, for easy winding and compact storage" while Cannon uses vertical reels.
 We recommend trying to fish on boats that use both styles to see which one is right for you.

 - Boom Length and Style: Generally, bigger boats should use downriggers with longer booms to ensure that the weight swings clear of the topsides.
 But storing units with long booms is a hassle; so many models have the option of a telescoping boom to allow compact storage.
 For heavy weights, a rigid stainless steel boom may be a better choice because of its greater stiffness.